email: roadarch@outlook.com

 Owensboro, KY

 The Frisch's Big Boy in Wilmington features a similar sign to the one in Columbus, minus the neon.
 This photo is from 2009.
 By 2012, the sign pole had been painted red.
 In 2019, the top and middle panels were replaced.
-The readerboard remains. [map]
+The readerboard remains.
+This location closed in 2024 and I assume this sign will be removed if it hasn't been already. [map]

 The Frisch's Big Boy sign in Moraine is another of the same style.
 Apparently, the top part of these signs revolved originally.
-This sign pole is also red now. [map]
+This sign pole was also painted red later on.
+This location closed in 2023 and this sign is gone.

 The Frisch's Big Boy sign in Hamilton has neon and bulbs which are still lit at night.
+I believe this location is still open.
 For more, see this website. [map]

 This Frisch's Big Boy in Tampa opened in 1963.
 The original sign looked like this.
 Frisch's closed its Florida locations by the 1990s.
 This current sign was advertising for the Pine Grove Family Restaurant in 2007.
 It was adapted for the Forest Hills Diner by 2011 and the Frisch's building was demolished by 2014.
 The sign was adapted in 2015 for OK Carz. [map]